fejesa/distributed-file-process/README.md

 # Tasks distribution using Hazelcast
 ## Introduction
 In many scenarios, distributing tasks across multiple nodes is essential for achieving scalability and efficiency.
-Tools like [Apache Kafka](https://kafka.apache.org/), [Apache Spark](https://spark.apache.org/), [Apache Flink](https://flink.apache.org/), and [Hazelcast](https://hazelcast.com/) are commonly used for such purposes, each offering unique features and advantages tailored to specific use cases.
+Tools like [Kafka](https://kafka.apache.org/), [Spark](https://spark.apache.org/), [Flink](https://flink.apache.org/), and [Hazelcast](https://hazelcast.com/) are commonly used for such purposes, each offering unique features and advantages tailored to specific use cases.

 For this project, I chose Hazelcast due to its ease of use and the robust APIs it provides for distributed data structures and computing.
 Hazelcast's simplicity and flexibility make it an excellent choice for building distributed systems efficiently.